Chart Color Schemes

 Employment

-Bathurst South has a skilled workforce with its essential services sectors well represented.
-Its unemployment rate is 3.5%.
+Bathurst South has a skilled workforce with prominent essential services sectors.
+Its unemployment rate is 3.5%, as of June 2025.

-As of June 2025, there are 5,313 residents employed, with an unemployment rate of 0.2% lower than Rest of NSW's rate of 3.7%.
-Workforce participation in Bathurst South is somewhat below the state average at 52.2%, compared to Rest of NSW's 56.4%.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and education & training.
+This rate is 0.2% lower than Rest of NSW's rate of 3.7%.
+Workforce participation in Bathurst South is 52.2%, compared to Rest of NSW's 56.4%.
+The dominant employment sectors are health care & social assistance, retail trade, and education & training.

-Agriculture, forestry & fishing employs just 1.5% of local workers, lower than Rest of NSW's 5.3%.
-There is a ratio of 1.1 workers for every resident in Bathurst South, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to June 2025, labour force levels decreased by 2.3% combined with employment decreasing by 3.6%, resulting in a rise of 1.3 percentage points in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bathurst South's employment mix suggests local growth of approximately 6.5%% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Agriculture, forestry & fishing employs just 1.5% of local workers, below Rest of NSW's 5.3%.
+There are 1.1 jobs for every resident in the area, indicating it functions as an employment hub attracting workers from surrounding areas.
+Between June 2024 and June 2025, labour force levels decreased by 2.3% while employment declined by 3.6%, causing unemployment to rise by 1.3 percentage points.
+In contrast, Rest of NSW experienced a slight employment decline of 0.1% with labour force growth of 0.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bathurst South's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment